Two weight Sobolev norm inequalities for fractional vector Riesz transforms and doubling weights: Introduction

 and we denote by $T^{\alpha }$ the associated $\alpha $-fractional singular integral on $\mathbb{R}^{n}$.
 We say that $T_{\sigma }^{\alpha }$, where $ T_{\sigma }^{\alpha }f\equiv T^{\alpha }\left( f\sigma \right) $, is bounded from\thinspace $W_{\func{dyad}}^{s}\left( \sigma \right) $ to $W_{\func{dyad} }^{s}\left( \omega \right) $ if for all admissible truncations $\widetilde{ T^{\alpha }}$ we have

 Here $\mathfrak{N}_{T^{\alpha }}\left( \sigma ,\omega \right) $ denotes the best constant in these inequalities uniformly over all admissible truncations of $T^{\alpha }$.
 See below for a precise definition of admissible truncations, as well as the interpretation of the testing conditions appearing in the next theorem.
-The case $s=0$ of Theorem \ref {pivotal theorem} is in \cite{AlSaUr}.
+The case $s=0$ of Theorem \ref {pivotal theorem} is in \cite{LaWi} and later in \cite{SaShUr9}.